jrsfiend/solana-oracle-function-example/README.md

 **Technical Documentation:**

-**Objective**: Update the `BINANCE.rs` file in a Rust project to modify the data structures and fetching logic for a cryptocurrency oracle.
+**Objective**: Update the `balancer.rs` file in a Rust project to modify the data structures and fetching logic for a cryptocurrency oracle.

 **Before You Start:**

 - Ensure you have a text editor installed (e.g., Visual Studio Code).
-- Ensure you have access to the project containing the `BINANCE.rs` file.
+- Ensure you have access to the project containing the `balancer.rs` file.
 - Understand that we are modifying how data is fetched and structured in a Rust program.

 **Step-by-Step Instructions:**

 1. Open the project in your text editor.
-2. Navigate to `src/binance.rs` within the `02_srfx_usdc_oracle_function_rust` directory of the project.
+2. Navigate to `src/balancer.rs` within the `02_srfx_usdc_oracle_function_rust` directory of the project.
 3. Find the section that imports modules at the top of the file.
 4. Change `use basic_oracle::{OracleDataBorsh, TradingSymbol};` to `use srfx_usdc_oracle::{OracleDataBorsh, TradingSymbol};`.
 5. Scroll to the `Ticker` struct definition section.